Israeli Australians: Religion

 In 2021, 69.8% of Israeli Australians stated that they were religious.
 Of this portion 6,902 identified with Judaism, 537 as Catholic and 269 as Eastern Orthodox.

 Despite census data, there is growing literature indicating Israeli Australian detachment from the wider Australian Jewish Community.
 Ran Porat claims that Israeli Australians rank the highest in terms of low identification with the Australian Jewish Community and exhibit a low sense of belonging and lack of engagement.
 In a survey completed by Gen17 close to a quarter of Israeli Australians indicated they felt either "somewhat connected" or "very unconnected" to the wider Jewish community and 20% stated they considered belonging to the Jewish Community as either "very unimportant" pr "fairly unimportant".

 The 2021 census does not mention Islamic Israelis, who may not self-identify as Israeli.
-Australia does not recognise Palestine as a state, in 2001 the Australian census collected ancestral data of its population and found 7000 Palestinian Australians.
+At the time of this census Australia had not recognised Palestine as a state, in 2001 the Australian census collected ancestral data of its population and found 7000 Palestinian Australians.
 While the region of Palestine lies within Israel, Palestinian Australians are not counted in recent census data unless they choose to identify themselves.
 Accordingly, there is a lack of clear data on Islamic Israelis and Palestinians in Australia.